garrandall/popular-music-data/tracks/up-to-something-metro-boomin-travis-scott-young-thug.md

 Pop a lil' perky, relax (Turn up, turn up)

-These niggas up to somethin' (Hmm, Hell yeah, ayy)
+These niggas up to somethin' (Hm, Hell yeah, ayy)
 She need to suck or somethin'